 Let's take a look at some skin care and beauty benefits of Aloe Vera:

-- Aloe vera is also a healthy and safe hair gel.
+Aloe vera is also a healthy and safe hair gel.
 No worrying about the chemicals or preservation that you are being exposed to.
+To learn how to make this non-toxic hair gel check out this link --- Make-Hair-Gel-Using-Aloe-Vera-Pulp

 So why not take advantage of this gift from Nature and include it in your daily skin care and hair care routine for a healthier more beautiful self.
 You can make you own DIY solutions or if you would rather buy shampoo, conditioner and skin care products made with Aloe Vera it is your choice.
 Try to buy organic or as natural as you can and make sure you at least check the labels very carefully, so you are not polluting your body with toxic chemicals such as preservative, additives, fragrance, and unnecessary ingredients.